 He survived the struggle for life, hiding in the tunnels, eating stones to grow himself a skin that would stop the teeth and fangs of his kindred.
 That was his kind’s lifecycle.
 From imp to gargoyle, and with enough time and effort, to a higher form.

 In the tunnels below, life was nasty, brutish, and short.
 Warbands fighting one another in an endless struggle for dominance, for the control of the forges, or for the right to ascend to a greater form.
 He fought alone, fled when outmatched, struck when he had the element of surprise.
-He survived but didn’t strive.
+He survived but didn’t thrive.

 Then, when the cracks to the icy surface opened, he crawled out of it, to seize the world above for the master below.
 Competition was less intense there, the locals already weakened by the winter.
 He grew older, wiser.
 Learned to speak, to fashion weapons.